dxw/playbook/src/tech/index.md

 related_order: 1000
 last_reviewed_at: ""
 ---
 ## Development

 ### Development team principles

 1. **Solve real user needs**

-   Good code starts with understanding, and is rooted in the real world.
+   test test test Good code starts with understanding, and is rooted in the real world.
 We work in multi-disciplinary teams, but you’re not just there to churn out code.
 Get involved in the research and design.
 Understand the needs of the users and the constraints of the organisations we’re working with.

    Ultimately, it’s about the user and their needs, not about technology.
    Sometimes software is not the answer.
 2. **Own your code, but collaborate**

    Having the opportunity to see a piece of work through to completion is a